Guide to American Express® Membership Rewards®

 If you travel a lot and have an affinity for a specific airline such as Delta or hotel such as Hilton Hotels & Resorts, you may want to consider getting one of American Express' co-branded cards that they offer with their travel partners.
 You won't be earning American Express® Membership Rewards® points though – you'd instead benefit from the partner's loyalty program.
 Some of our top picks for these co-branded cards include:

-- Earn 35,000 bonus miles after you spend $1,000 in purchases on your new card in your first three months.
+- Limited Time Offer: Earn 70,000 bonus miles after you spend $2,000 in purchases on your new card in your first three months.
+Offer expires 4/28/2021.
 Plus, after you spend $10,000 in purchases in a calendar year, you will receive a $100 Delta Flight Credit to inspire your next travel.

 - Earn 2X miles on Delta purchases, at restaurants worldwide, including takeout and delivery, and at U.S. supermarkets.
 Earn 1X mile on all other eligible purchases.

 - Check your first bag free on Delta flights.